tekunotri/solarlighthud-redux/readme.md

 # MANN VS. MACHINE:

-* (TODO: Lose panel, loot panel, canteen, scoreboard, bomb carrier hud.)
+* (TODO: Lose panel, bomb carrier hud.)
 * Improved support for MvM and Freaky Fair, including a new upgrade screen.
-* New wave status UI
+* New wave status UI.
-* Fixed missing money, which apparently broke in a TF2 update
+* Fixed missing money, which apparently broke in a TF2 update.

-CONTROLLER / STEAM DECK:
+# CONTROLLER / STEAM DECK:

 * Added controller support for the team select and class select menus.
 These menus will appear slightly different than usual, due to limitations.
-* (In-progress) Entire thing is outdated by this point, needs a copy paste job
+* (In-progress) Entire thing is outdated by this point, needs a copy paste job or #base.

-MINMODE:
+# MINMODE:

 * Minmode hides many large shapes from the HUD, and makes others transparent, mostly keeping the text intact.
 * HP and ammo now remain the same size as default.